Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 Finally

-Machine learning and deep learning are two machine learning techniques used by AI.
-However, their uses are different.
-Machine learning algorithms will process quantitative and structured data while deep learning algorithms will focus on processing unstructured data, such as sound, text or images.
+Machine learning and deep learning are two automatic learning techniques used by AI.
+However, they have different uses.
+Machine learning algorithms process quantitative and structured data, whereas deep learning algorithms process unstructured data such as sound, text or images.

 And what are generative AIs like ChatGPT, Bard, DALL-E or MidJourney?
 They produce text, images or code, or are even multimodal, and are based on LLMs (large language models).
-They therefore use deep learning and neural networks to process billions of unlabeled texts.
+They use deep learning and neural networks to process billions of unlabelled texts.

-If you too want to create your own AI models, learn to work with AI or simply find out more about this revolution, we offer you around sixty seminars and training courses to take you into this exciting world!
+If you too would like to create your own AI models, learn how to work with AI or simply find out more about this revolution, we offer you the following options some sixty seminars and training courses to take you into this exciting world!

 Our expert